Deployment Version Control Treats your Full Stack as Code

 - There could be database changes associated with an application change.
 Indeed, the application change could – potentially – consist solely of a database change.
 Database updates are pretty much always deployed as deltas – alter scripts are used to add and remove columns, tables and indexes.

 In the same way that a single binary can be built from lots of different source files (each of which is under its own version control), so an application package can be made up of lots of different binary components.
-Clearly, if the application package consists of lots of different components and those components are resident on different servers or containers then deploying every component every time a new application version is deployed would be wasteful, time-consuming and error-prone.
+Clearly, if the application package consists of lots of different components and those components are resident on different servers or containers then deploying every component every time a new application version is deployed would be wasteful, time-consuming, and error-prone.
 This is the same concept in managing the infrastructure as code.
 What is needed is the ability to declare the configuration and track the changes, or “deltas.”
-Deployment Version Control, like Source Code Version Control performs this critical function.
+Deployment Version Control, like Source Code Version Control, performs this critical function.

 An application package “delta” would therefore track which components have changed between the version of the application being deployed and the versions of the components on the target environment.
 This allows the deployment tool to only deploy the components that have changed.
 So what do we need to track to make this work?

-- Like infrastructure as code, we need to declare and track which component version is present on any particular end-point within a target environment.
+- Like infrastructure as code, we need to declare and track which component version is present on any particular endpoint within a target environment.
 That way, if the application we’re about to deploy has version 5 of a component (a DLL or a WAR file, say) and version 5 is already present in the target environment then we don’t deploy that particular component.

 Deployment Version Control has a number of advantages.
-You can deploy to an existing environment and only deploy the components that have changed – minimizing the downtime and reducing the risk of failure.
+You can deploy to an existing environment with only the components that have changed – minimizing the downtime and reducing the risk of failure.
 You can deploy to a newly provisioned environment and deploy all the components within the application.
 So if you need to fire up a new virtual machine (or a container) then the deployment pushes everything – but the next time you deploy to that environment, only the components that have changed are deployed.
 And most importantly, if you are moving away from monolithic deployments to support a Container infrastructure, Deployment Version Control is the key to tracking changes and understanding what needs to be deployed.

 Database Deltas and Deployment Version Control